Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Navigation Tools

-Detailed topographic map, compass, and GPS device or smartphone with offline maps.
-Know how to use all three navigation methods.
+Bring a topographic map/compass, and GPS device or smartphone with offline maps.
+Know how to use both navigation methods.

 Electronics can fail - always carry map and compass as backup navigation.